Thursday, February 27, 2025

 with the real you?

-They had defined you without asking.
+Because they had defined you without asking.

-They never asked: do you like yourself,
+They never enquired: do you like yourself,

 because they did not care.